jeanverster/react-native-styled-toast/README.md

 <Button onPress={() => toast({...config}: ToastConfig)} />
 ```

-At the moment the only way to trigger a toast notification is by using the `useToast` hook, so you will need `react-native@0.59` or newer.
+At the moment the only way to trigger a toast notification is by using the `useToast` hook, so you will need `react-native@0.59` or newer and make use of function components.

 **This component relies on `styled-system` to access colors from your theme**.
 So you need to ensure that your theme object is configured correctly.
 Please refer to the `styled-system` [docs](https://styled-system.com/getting-started#getting-started).
 Your theme colors should looks something like this: